-Applied mathematics is an area of study within the Harvard John A. Paulson School of Engineering and Applied Sciences.
-Prospective students apply through GSAS; in the online application, select “Engineering and Applied Sciences” as your program choice and and select “PhD Applied Math” in the Area of Study menu.
+Applied Mathematics is an area of study within the Harvard John A. Paulson School of Engineering and Applied Sciences.
+Prospective students apply through GSAS; in the online application, select “Engineering and Applied Sciences” as your program choice and select “PhD Applied Math” in the Area of Study menu.

 - Computational Neuroscience

 - Theory of Computation